Nafees10/qui/README.md

 ### Writing Widgets

-See `docs/` for documentation on how to write widgets. // TODO, currently empty
+See `docs/` for documentation on how to write widgets.
+Additionally, you could also see `source/qui/widgets.d` and see some existing widgets.

 ---